 3. Holmboe Conifer Forest State Natural Area

 The property is open to the public for hiking and nature observation.
-There is a nature trail with shorter and longer loops of about one-quarter and one-half mile respectively.
-Click here for a pdf map of the Holmboe Conifer Forest.
-Read more by downloading our Holmboe Conifer Forest State Natural Area brochure.
+There is a nature surface trail with shorter and longer loops of about ¾ of a mile and one mile respectively.

 4. Dugan Squash Lake Nature Preserve

 This 5.62-acre site south of Hwy.
 8 near the City of Rhinelander was gifted in 2009 to the Northwoods Land Trust thanks to the generosity of Patrick Dugan and Sue Hausser